Geocoding Accuracy and Precision

 One other thing to consider is what you plan to do with the geocodes that you receive.
-Most other geocoder providers offer geocodes with strings attached, like a restrictive Acceptable Use Policy, attribution requirements, or they prevent the storage of geocodes.
-Those ‘strings attached’ might hurt your business model.
+Most other geocoder providers offer geocodes with strings attached, like a restrictive Acceptable Use Policy or attribution requirements, or they prevent the storage of geocodes.
+Those "strings attached" might hurt your business model.

 In contrast, Smarty provides a very generous Acceptable Use Policy.

 Ready for hyper-accurate rooftop geocodes?
 Try our US Rooftop Geocoding demo and start getting geocodes in seconds.

 Many users who use geocoding also use reverse geocoding.
 If you have latitude and longitude coordinates (geocodes) already and you want to learn how to convert them into addresses, you may want to get more information about reverse geocoding before committing to a particular provider.